Ephydridae: Habitats

 Ephydridae occupy a diverse array of seashore and wetland habitats including hot springs, petroleum pools, salt pools, alkaline lakes, marshes.
 Imago are phytophagous, sometimes feeding on microscopic algae and bacteria (Paracoenia, Ephydra), or predatory (Ochthera, Ephydrinae).
 As larvae, many are phytophagous, grazing on aquatic plants (including cultivated rice), others are algal grazers or saprophagous.
 Larvae of Trimerina are predatory.
 Some species are an important food source for other animals.
 Others cause damage to agricultural crops.

 Larvae of some Ephydridae live in very unusual habitats.
-For example, Ephydra brucei lives in hot springs and geysers where the water temperature exceeds 45 degrees Celsius; some Scatella live in hot sulphur springs; Helaeomyia petrolei develops in pools of crude oil; and Ephydra cinerea, the brine fly proper, in pools with very high concentrations of salt.
+For example, Ephydra brucei lives in hot springs and geysers where the water temperature exceeds 45 degrees Celsius; some Scatella live in hot sulphur springs; Helaeomyia petrolei develops in pools of crude oil; and Ephydra gracilis, the brine fly proper, in pools with very high concentrations of salt.
 Some have public health significance being associated with sewage filter beds and septic tanks.
 Flies develop in moist soils or mine leaves of aquatic, subaquatic, and rarely dry soil (Hydrellia) plants.
 Flies are found near water along coasts, among aquatic vegetation and sometimes on water surfaces (Ephydra).